Understanding Sub-Agents

 Reviewer

 Every Claude conversation has a context window.
 When it fills up, Claude compresses (compacts) older content.
-Important details get lost, earlier decisions are forgotten, and quality drops — even if you haven't noticed it happening.
+Important details get lost, earlier decisions are forgotten, and quality drops — even if you have not noticed it happening.

 Claude Code ships with built-in sub-agents for the most common tasks.
 You can also define custom sub-agents for your project's specific needs.

-Task: "Add email notifications when a new user signs up."
-Here is how the main agent orchestrates sub-agents to complete it.
+Task: “Add email notifications when a new user signs up.”
+The main agent orchestrates sub-agents to complete it as follows.

 In most cases Claude Code handles sub-agent dispatch automatically when a task is complex enough.
 You can also invoke them explicitly in your prompt.